 In addition to making copies using our self-service photocopier, researchers are also permitted to make digital images of the records using their own cameras and scanning equipment following NARA guidelines.

 |Minimum Reproductions Mail Order (up to 25 pages)||$20.00|

 |Paper to paper (up to and including 11 in. by 17 in.) made by NARA||$0.80 per copy|

 Note: The National Archives at Kansas City accepts credit cards, checks, or money order as payment for services rendered.

 - What is the research value of A-Files?

 - Is the information included in A-Files unique from other genealogical resources?

 - Which A-Files are presently available for research through the National Archives?

-- What A-File information can I expect to find in the Archival Research Catalog (ARC)?
+- What A-File information can I expect to find in the Online Catalog?

 - How may I view an A-File?

 - My ancestor was born before 1909, but I can't find his/her entry in NARA's online catalog.
 Should I submit a record request?

 - What information do I need to make a record request?

 - May I request any A-File if it is available in the Online Catalog?